 He had allergic rhinitis and been regularly treated at the Siriraj Allergy Clinic and denied any medical conditions or drug allergies.
-He had no history of blood transfusion and never used any recreational drugs but admitted to social consumption of alcoholic beverages.
+He had no history of blood transfusion and never used any recreational drugs but admitted to social consumpalarly the tion of alcoholic beverages.
 Furthermore, he had got artificial tattooing on his body by one of his friends.